| Books: by Title: The First Book of Attorney Abuse and

 the Buffalo Bar Association.
 For a long time, Meyer penned a

+monthly column for the Erie County Bar Bulletin.
 Then they saw The First Book of Attorney Abuse and

 Bench Bashing.
 After that he was informed that his